AdobeDocs/certification.en/help/certifications/rtcdp/rtcdp-p-business.md

 **Exam objectives and scope**

-Section 1: Setting up campaigns (42%)
+Section 1: Segments and activation (32%)

-* Given the needs of a campaign, determine the strategy for that campaign
-* Given a scenario, create a new campaign
-* Given a scenario, create a package
-* Apply procedural concepts for creating and applying targeting to placements
+* Create segment and activate to destination
-* Apply procedural concepts for attaching ads to placements
-* Given a scenario, duplicate and edit a campaign
+* Configure new destinations
-* Apply procedural concepts required to set up Private and On demand inventories for a campaign
+* Apply concepts required to target identities in destinations
+* Identify attribute mappings and scheduling of segments to destination

-Section 2: Running and optimizing campaigns (22%)
+Section 2: Privacy and data governance (20%)

-* Apply procedural concepts to ensure that campaigns are running correctly
-* Apply procedural concepts to optimize a campaign
-* Apply procedural concepts to troubleshoot a campaign
-* Given a scenario, manage integrations with in-platform solutions
+* Demonstrate an understanding of DULE policies and their impacts on data availability at destinations
+* Ensure privacy and data compliance measures are followed

-Section 3: Reporting and analyzing (26%)
+Section 3: Business analysis (30%)

+* Identify use cases which tie back to business KPIs
-* Given a scenario, read data within the platform
+* Perform data analysis on customer segments in platform
-* Given a scenario, create and read custom reports
-* Implement changes to a campaign
-* Given a scenario, evaluate the performance of a campaign
-* Apply procedural concepts for attributing performance to a campaign
+* Demonstrate an understanding of data flow concepts

-Section 4: Supplying recommendations for campaigns (10%)
+Section 4: Schemas and profiles (18%)

-* Given a scenario, provide updates to clients based on a campaign
-* Given a scenario, adjust campaign strategy based on campaign performance
+* Demonstrate an understanding of Adobe Experience Platform concepts
+* Use profile features

 ## Get prepped